sestinj/the-x/os3/wdd.md

 Error: Nonce too high.
 Expected nonce to be 9 but got 68.
 Note that transactions can't be queued when automining

 Solution: Go to advanced settings in Metamask and reset account

+---

+Error: "Mapping terminated before handling trigger: oneshot canceled" Other than this error subgraph might otherwise seem to be working but queries show that it is empty.

+Solution: Check that your graph-cli version matches the one used in the .yaml file. ex) 0.0.4 or 0.0.6.
+Moving to 0.0.4 fixed this for me on 1/16/22